thosgood/this-weeks-finds/markdown/151-200/week182.md

 Fine.
 But now, suppose M has a Riemannian metric on it!
 Then we can write down a version of the Laplacian for differential forms.
-A function is a 0-form, so we\'re just generalizing the Laplacian you already know and love.
-Differential forms whose Laplacian is zero are called
+A function is a 0-form, so we're just generalizing the Laplacian you already know and love.
+Differential forms whose Laplacian is zero are called "harmonic".
-\"harmonic\".
 Every harmonic p-form is closed, but if M is compact life is even better: the vector space of harmonic p-forms is isomorphic to the pth de Rham cohomology of M.